 Northfield, IL, June 20, 2007 --(PR.com

-The current industry SBCI is lower than the SBCI of 46 reported for all U.S. small businesses.
-The confidence expressed by owners in the industry is identical to that of the manufacturing industry, but lower than the 48 recorded by the construction and contracting industry for the same period.
+The current manufacturing industry SBCI is lower than the SBCI of 46 reported for all U.S. small businesses.
+However, the confidence expressed by owners in the industry is identical to that of the food industry, but lower than the 48 recorded by the construction and contracting industry for the same period.

 More than 770 small business owners participated in the nationwide poll.